 In 1837, two clurichauns – the hard-drinking, nocturnal cousin of the leprechaun – became the first fey folk to leave Ireland.
-On English soil, they set about tricking Londoners out of their possessions then returned home, weighted with treasures.
+After arriving on English soil they set about tricking Londoners out of their possessions then returned home, weighted with treasures.
 Word of their adventures raced across the Emerald Isle.
-Everywhere, the folk resolved to chase the spoils of England’s greatest cities; when they followed the first pair’s footsteps they were met by British constables carrying apprehending orders issued in Queen Victoria’s name.
-The visiting clurichauns were arrested and sent to Australia; their magic was commandeered for the colony.
-Patrick Lytton was among the transported.
+Folk everywhere resolved to chase the spoils of England’s greatest cities.
+When they followed in the first pair’s footsteps, however, they were met by British constables carrying apprehending orders issued in Queen Victoria’s name.
+The visiting clurichauns were arrested and sent to Australia.
+Their magic was commandeered for the colony.
+Patrick Lytton was among those transported.
 This is his story.

-I’ve a passion for Brisbane, this Australian city spread under sapphire skies where the light is like diamonds and the colours are like rainbows; I’ve a special fondness for the Brisbane River – a sparkling, serpentine watercourse which winds its way through the city heart and splits our affairs into business on the north bank, arts and culture to the south.
-The river is three hundred metres wide at the Victoria Bridge; by comparison, the Thames is two hundred and fifty-two metres wide at Westminster Bridge, just in front of the Houses of Parliament.
-In 1887, 1890, 1893, and again in 1974, our river asserted itself by flooding monstrously.
+I’ve a passion for Brisbane, this Australian city spread under sapphire skies where the light is like diamonds and the colours are like rainbows.
+I’ve a special fondness for the Brisbane River – this sparkling, serpentine watercourse which winds its way through the city heart and splits our affairs into business on the north bank, and arts and culture on the south.
+At the Victoria Bridge, the river is three hundred metres wide.
+(By comparison, the Thames is two hundred and fifty-two metres wide at Westminster Bridge in front of the Houses of Parliament.)
+In 1887, 1890, 1893, 1974, 2011 and 2022, our river asserted itself by flooding monstrously.
 Predecessors to the present Victoria Bridge were washed away…

 On a hot December day in 2010, I was walking the Victoria Bridge into the city.
 The bitumen footpath was scorching.
-A woman approached, weaving, then collapsed in front of me.
+A woman approached, weaving this way and that.
+She collapsed in front of me.
 Her forehead was beaded with sweat.
-Her bare feet were alarmingly blistered and deeply cracked.
-As pedestrians gathered, as we made shade for her with our bodies, I wondered where she had come from, and where she could possibly, in her condition, have hoped to have been going.
-For some time after that, I was bothered by questions of crossings, the connections the river had allowed and prevented, the past it had witnessed and the future it would yet see.
+Her bare feet were blistered and deeply cracked.
+As pedestrians gathered, as we made shade for her with our bodies, I wondered where she had come from and where she could possibly, in her condition, have hoped to go.
+For some time after that, I was bothered by questions of crossings, the connections the river had allowed and prevented, the past it had witnessed and the future it would see.
 Less than a month later, Brisbane wallowed in its worst-ever floods.
 A national disaster.
-This time, the Victoria Bridge stood firm and within it, the ghosts of past bridges held fast.
-As the spirit of the river dominated everything, I imagined what it might be like if, in traversing today’s bridge, we could step from it, onto the decks of those long ago crossings, into the Brisbane of yesterday.
+This time the Victoria Bridge stood firm.
+Within it, the ghosts of past bridges held fast.
+As the spirit of the river dominated everything I imagined what it might be like if, in traversing today’s bridge, we could step from it onto the decks of those long ago crossings, into the Brisbane of yesterday.
 I decided to try.
 I went back to old Brisbane.
 There, I met Patrick Lytton, clurichaun.

 Where can I read it?